Skip to content

 Perspective

 The further you move from simple, albeit heavy, problems such as a matrix-matrix problem to more heterogenous problems, such as training a neural network, the harder it can be to get good performance.
 How do you know or reason about what is where and when in complex systems like PyTorch, Tensorflow, JAX, Numba and Taichi?
-All of these frameworks, compilers and domain specific languages have to nudge you in different directions to give them the restrictions and hints needed to let them run your code as efficiently as possible.
+All of these frameworks, compilers and domain specific languages have to nudge (or force) you in certain directions to give them the restrictions and hints needed to let them run your code as efficiently as possible.
 Nudges like defining your neural network as a computational graph.
 If you're unsure about what a computational graph is, the basic version is that you define a bunch of operations and how they relate to each other.
 Like input layer, followed by linear layer, followed by ReLU.
 But more on that later!
 Other advances include PyTorch, after several attempts with various degrees of success, finally introducing a compiler for optimizing the neural network you just defined.
 Or the functional programming style used by JAX in conjunction with the XLA compiler.
 Don't worry if you don't understand too much of that.
 Once you are at the end of this guide, you'll have a much better chance at understanding.

 Memory Hierarchies